 M. School boards shall, however, annually, on or before December 31, report to the public (i) the actual pupil/teacher ratios in elementary school classrooms in the local school division by school for the current school year; and (ii) the actual pupil/teacher ratios in middle school and high school in the local school division by school for the current school year.
 Actual pupil/teacher ratios shall include only the teachers who teach the grade and class on a full-time basis and shall exclude resource personnel.
 School boards shall report pupil/teacher ratios that include resource teachers in the same annual report.
 Any classes funded through the voluntary kindergarten through third grade class size reduction program shall be identified as such classes.
 Any classes having waivers to exceed the requirements of this subsection shall also be identified.
 Schools shall be identified; however, the data shall be compiled in a manner to ensure the confidentiality of all teacher and pupil identities.

 N. Students enrolled in a public school on a less than full-time basis shall be counted in ADM in the relevant school division.
 Students who are either (i) enrolled in a nonpublic school or (ii) receiving home instruction pursuant to § 22.1-254.1, and who are enrolled in public school on a less than full-time basis in any mathematics, science, English, history, social science, career and technical education, fine arts, foreign language, or health education or physical education course shall be counted in the ADM in the relevant school division on a pro rata basis as provided in the appropriation act.
 Each such course enrollment by such students shall be counted as 0.25 in the ADM; however, no such nonpublic or home school student shall be counted as more than one-half a student for purposes of such pro rata calculation.
 Such calculation shall not include enrollments of such students in any other public school courses.

+O. Each school board shall provide at least four specialized student support positions per 1,000 students.
+For the purposes of this subsection, specialized student support positions include school social workers, school psychologists, school nurses and other licensed health and behavioral positions, which may either be employed by the school division or provided through contracted services.

-OEach local school board shall provide those support services that are necessary for the efficient and cost-effective operation and maintenance of its public schools.
+P. Each local school board shall provide those support services that are necessary for the efficient and cost-effective operation and maintenance of its public schools.

 For the purposes of this title, unless the context otherwise requires, "support services positions" shall include the following: